Defending champ Max Homa, Danny Willett share lead in Napa

 “You know, the rough is hit and miss and with the greens being firm as they are.
 To go bogey-free is really good,” said Willett, who has only six top-10 finishes on the PGA Tour since winning his lone major.
 “The field game is pretty sharp, the short game’s pretty sharp.”

-First-round leader Justin Lower was two shots back after a 71.
+First-round leader Justin Lower and Byeong Hun An were two shots back.
+Lower had a 71.
 His best finish in 28 previous PGA Tour events dating to 2013 was a tie for eighth.
+An birdied the 18th and shot 68.

 “It’s always hard to follow up a very low round with another good round or even lower,” Lower said.
 “But I will take one under today.
 Could it have been better?
 Yes, but it definitely could have been worse as well.”